tomasferrarisenda/automate-all-the-things-braindamage/README.md

 We have A LOT going on right now, it's getting out of control.
 Let's get our shit together, together.

 We will implement ArgoCD Sync Waves.
 Through a simple annotation in our manifests, we can tell ArgoCD in which order our resources should be deployed.
-We basically give each manifest a number (which can be negative too) which defines what it's place in the deployment sequence is.
+We basically give each manifest a number (which can be negative too) which defines what its place in the deployment sequence is.

 This means we shouldn't worry anymore about in which order our pipelines are run, ArgoCD will always make sure that, for example, the backend is successfully deployed before applying the frontend manifests.